zensh/jsgen/README.md

-jsgen
+JSgen
 =====

-JSGen is web software you can use to create a beautiful website or blog.
+JSgen is web software you can use to create a beautiful website or blog.